Metal-Bat/Metal-Bat/README.md

 - Hi, I’m Erfan
 - I’m interested in no one i have my laptop
-- I’m currently learning something clearly not gona user in my entire lif
+- I’m currently learning something clearly not gona use in my entire life
 - if you wonder How to reach me i should say i don't want your needs